phone2action/treehacks-examples/node/README.md

 ## Note:

 [Axios](https://github.com/axios/axios) is an external dependency which we use to make our HTTP requests.
-You can install it with [NPM](https://www.npmjs.com/get-npm) (`npm install axios`) or, preferably, [Yarn](https://yarnpkg.com/en/docs/install) ('yarn add axios`).
+You can install it with [NPM](https://www.npmjs.com/get-npm) (`npm install axios`) or, preferably, [Yarn](https://yarnpkg.com/en/docs/install) (`yarn add axios`).
 If Axios isn't running properly on your system, these programs won't run.